lfzkoala/lfzkoala.github.io/_posts/2025-12-27-my-crypto-prediction-for-2026.md

 #### Onchain apps (DeFi, prediction markets, AI)

 - **Productization beats protocol worship**: vaults/strategies/structured products (“ETFs 2.0”) grow AUM; prediction markets go more mainstream; AI agents become a real new source of transactions and payments.
+- **A crypto superapp emerges (wallet + trading + stablecoin payments + earn, in one UX)**: the winning app won’t feel like DeFi, it’ll feel like a modern fintech app where onchain is mostly invisible.
+The moat is combining distribution, compliance and great mobile UX, not governance tokens.
+I expect one or two players to bundle trading, payments, earn, and a lightweight app store of onchain actions.
+The constraint won’t be tech, it’ll be regulation, fraud and who can own the user relationship.